auth0/auth0-PHP/README.md

 - Now, all the SDK is under the namespace `\Auth0\SDK`
 - The exceptions were moved to the namespace `\Auth0\SDK\Exceptions`
-- The method `Auth0::getUserInfo` is deprecated and soon to be removed.
-We encourage to use `Auth0::getUser` to enforce the adoption of the API v2

 ### New features